RobertOpitz/shinyRrisk/README.md

 # Starting shinyRrisk

 The following describes how to start `shinyRrisk` from RStudio, or from the command line.
+Choose one of the two options below to start shinyRrisk.

 ## Starting shinyRrisk with RStudio

 The following describes how to start `shinyRrisk` from RStudio directly.
 If you do not have all necessary packages for `shinyRrisk`, it may install the missing packages for you.
-Then, you should restart R either by choosing from the menue `Session -> Restart R`, or by closing RStudio and opening it again.

  First go to the shinyRrisk directory.
 You can use in RStudio `...` for this.